-With 54 limited edition and open edition prints to choose from, Saatchi Art offers high quality documentary photography perfectly suited for your space.
-Read more
+With 83 limited edition and open edition prints to choose from, Saatchi Art offers high quality Documentary photography perfectly suited for your space.

 Documentary photography candidly captures real-life events as they occur--from the shocking and gritty to the contemplative and serene.
 These captivating, slice-of-life images make wonderful additions to any photography collection, and we’re proud to offer work in this style by some of the world’s most talented emerging photographers.
 Explore Saatchi Art’s international selection of documentary photography for sale today.